Plutonomicon/plutarch-plutus/plutarch-docs/Concepts/PMatch.md

 - Scott encoding - encode data type as lambda
 - Data encoding - create a `Constr` with corresponding number of constructor

-Up to these - there's type level programming done to make things type safe and generic.

 ## Recommended patterns when working with pcon/pmatch